 I could obtain more illumination from an andon lit with a standard incandesent bulb but I was looking for ambience and not just a bright light.
 The question in the back of my mind is how much light would an andon lit with oil or candle have provided?

-The antique andon in the link at the top of the page is of a very common design used to light a room at night and be put away during the day.
-Edward S. Morse in his book Japanese Homes and their Surroundings, (pub 1885) described a similar lamp and wrote "The light from this lamp is feeble and uncertain and by it one can barely see his way about the room".
+Edward S. Morse in his book Japanese Homes and their Surroundings, (pub 1885) when describing an andon wrote "The light from this lamp is feeble and uncertain and by it one can barely see his way about the room".

 Morse found much to praise about Japanese homes and furnishings in his book so I have no reason to believe he was writing with a western bias and that his description is anything more than his actual observation.